Omardyab/data-structures-and-algorithms-/python/code_challenges/ll_insert/readme.md

 # Challenge Summary
 <!-- Description of the challenge -->
-Write the following methods for the Linked List class:
+Write the following methods for the Linked list

+List class:

     append
             arguments: new value